jyotisharmagwu/Final-Project-Group1/Code/Readme.md

 #### This Folder contains the code for the project.
 #### All the coding file are written in .py format using PyCharm
+#### For our problem statement we are building model using CNN architecture with PyTorch as FRAMEWORK

 ## Below are the steps to follow to run code